Fashion Merchandising and Management (B.S.)

 - The program prepares students to enter the fashion industry through a variety of career paths including: marketing and branding, merchandising and buying, sourcing, product development and styling.

 Fashion Merchandising and Management Core

-In addition to the full business core, the FMM curriculum provides a strong fashion core in the context of business.
+In addition to the full business core, the FMM curriculum provides a strong fashion core (16 credits) in the context of business.
 The fashion core includes the following courses:

 Fashion Merchandising and Management Specializations

-Beyond the fashion core, FMM students choose two specializations, each with three courses, leading to career paths in buying, store planning/allocation, store operations, visual merchandising, sourcing management, product development, styling, fashion journalism, fashion consulting, store human resource management, and material innovation management.
+Beyond the fashion core, FMM students choose a specialization, each with three courses, leading to career paths in buying, store planning/allocation, store operations, visual merchandising, sourcing management, product development, styling, fashion consulting, store human resource management, and material innovation management.